darthwalsh/Austerity/README.md

 Austerity
 =========

-A Chrome Packaged App web server
+A nodejs web server for a popular deck-building board game.

 Run it
 ------
-Clone into [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg) and you're running a server!
+`git clone` then `npm server` and you're running a server!

-You might need to open a firewall port on your computer ([Chrome OS doesn't have that ability](https://code.google.com/p/chromium/issues/detail?id=233052)).
+You might need to open a firewall port on your computer to play with external devices.

 Testing
 -------
-Run `npm test` (Windows only, sorry.)
+Run `npm test`